One-shot decoupling: One-Shot State Merging

 \end{thm}

-\begin{proof} We start with noting that any $\eps$-error Quantum State Merging protocol for $\rho_{ABE}$ can be assumed to have the following form: applying local operations at Alice's side, then sending a classical register from Alice to Bob, and finally applying local operations at Bob's side.
-The protocol then has to output a state $\eps$-close to $\Phi^{L}_{A_{1}B_{1}}\otimes\rho_{BB'E}$.
+\begin{proof} We start with noting that any $\eps$-error quantum state merging protocol for $\rho_{AB}$ can be assumed to have the following form: applying local operations at Alice's side, then sending a classical register from Alice to Bob, and finally applying local operations at Bob's side.
+For a purified state $\rho_{A B E}$, the protocol produces a state $\eps$-close to ${\Phi^{L}_{A_{1}B_{1}}\otimes\rho_{BB'E}}$.

-As seen above, it is a necessary step for any Quantum State Merging protocol to decouple Alice's part from the reference.
-The idea of the proof is to use this criterion to apply the converse for decoupling (Theorem~\ref{thm:converse}).
-This then results in the desired converse for Quantum State Merging.
+As can be seen from the definition, it is a necessary step for any quantum state merging protocol to decouple Alice's part from the reference.
+The idea of the proof is to use the converse for decoupling (Theorem~\ref{thm:converse}).
+This then results in the desired converse for quantum state merging.

-More precisely, a general $\eps$-error Quantum State Merging protocol for $\rho_{ABE}$ has the following form.
+More precisely, a general $\eps$-error quantum state merging protocol for $\rho_{ABE}$ has the following form.
 At first some TPCPM

 is applied to the input state $\Phi^{K}_{A_{0}B_{0}}\otimes\rho_{ABE}$.
 By the Stinespring dilation~\cite{Stinespring55} we can think of this TPCPM as an isometry